Yamaha | A Long History

 The Yamaha piano is well known for its durability and the uniqueness with which it is created.
 Well before the company was officially established, Torakusu Yamaha built a reed organ in 1887 in Japan.
 This was less than 20 years after the official start to what is known as the “westernization” of Japan at the beginning of the Meiji Era in 1868.

 In 1887, the Yamaha Corporation was established as Nippon Gakki Co., Ltd. Production of upright pianos soon followed in 1900.
 Yamaha pianos continued to excel at international exhibitions and between 1902 and 1903 won a number of awards.
 The World Wars brought change to the company, both good and bad.
 The First World War resulted in grown in Japanese industry overall and this translated to the company itself.
-The Second World War resulted in only one production plant standing, due to bombing raids.
+The Second World War resulted in only one production plant standing, due to bombing raids and the ravages of war.

 However due to research conducted during the war, the company was able to produce their own metal cast iron plates.
 The company climbed out of the ruble of war and continued to grow.
 In 1967 the company produced their first concert grand piano.
 In 1987, the 100th anniversary of Nippon Gakki, the company formally changed the name to Yamaha Corporation.